momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Races of Aerathon/Beastfolk/Bovine.md

 > “No fair.
 Yours had a head start.”
-> - *Magnolia McGuire, to her angus friend Benny after badly losing a contest to see which of them could grow the tallest sunflower.*
+> 	-*Magnolia McGuire, to her angus friend Benny after badly losing a contest to see which of them could grow the tallest sunflower.*

 ___
 ![[{0BB7CE9D-E488-45A2-9899-7A9FE040C5CE}.png]]
-## OVERVIEW
+## Overview

 In the wild and wondrous realms of the Beast World, the _Bovine_ folk are earthbound guardians, born with an uncanny communion with soil and sprout.
 Angus and bison kin wield this gift to awaken lifeless lands, conjuring verdant pasture from desolation.
 Within the depths of dungeons, these sturdy folk can glean survival lore from lichen and moss, as if the very walls whispered secrets to them.